SEMICeu/iso-19139-to-dcat-ap/README.md

 Comments and inquiries should be sent via the [issue tracker](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/).

+## How to use the XSLT

+Instructions on how to use the XSLT are available [in a separate page](./documentation/HowTo.md).

 # Content

 * [`alignments/`](./alignments/): Folder including alignments between the controlled vocabularies used in ISO 19115 / INSPIRE metadata and those used in DCAT-AP.